ESL Tutoring Services

-If Juniata students who are English Language Learners (ELL) need tutoring in a non-ESL course for language-based issues, arrangements can be made with the professor of that course and the Director of Intensive English Program.
+If Juniata students who are English Language Learners (ELL) need tutoring in a non-ESL course for language-based issues, arrangements can be made with the professor of that course and the Director of the Intensive English Program.
 Priority, however, will be given to current ESL students in the Intensive English Program.

 We encourage students taking courses outside the IEP to seek tutoring services through the Academic Services Office, especially if the student is having issues with content.

 1. The program is voluntary for all ESL students in good academic standing.

 2. Students on academic probation may be required to use tutoring services.

 3. IEP instructors may discuss with students the possibility of entering the tutoring program and will make a formal recommendation through email to the student and IEP Director.